tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  ## ACT III

-goblin strength, you are an outsider organize silent guards, you get a meeting with a beurocrat
+[[Goblin]] strength, you are an outsider, not well coordinated, vicious,

+organize silent guards, you get a meeting with a beurocrat
 - they already knew but they cannot budge the soliders are puppets of the goblins, and they would break a fey pact if they interfere